 A Sun On Yee red pole and leader of the Jade Gang, another Sun On Yee subsidiary faction, Dogeyes is Winston's archrival in North Point.
 Despite being close friends with Winston as children, Dogeyes resented him for having a better environment and mother, whereas his mother died and his father was abusive.
 It was he who lured Wei's sister Mimi into drugs and prostitution.

-We Used to Be Friends: With Winston; Mrs. Chu even mentions that Dogeyes used to eat at her restaurant as a kid named "Sammy".
+- We Used to Be Friends: With Winston; Mrs. Chu even mentions that Dogeyes used to eat at her restaurant and addresses him by his childhood nickname "Sammy".